Ucommercenet/Ucommerce.Sitecore/README.md

 	The package will be located under "c:\tmp"
 4. Install the package through the sitecore package installer UI.

+### Deploying local changes for debug ###

+Once the package is installed you can debug the integration by building the VS solution and afterwards attaching a debugger.
+There's a powershell script that runs after building the solution.
+To build to the right location, find the file called "Deploy.To.Local.ps1".
+It can be found under the deploy folder in the visual studio solution.

+Modify the first line in the file, where there's a variable called $website_root

+$website_root = "C:\inetpub\sc8\Website"

+The value needs to match the website root of your Sitecore instance where Ucommerce is installed.

 ### Commerce Connect ###

 Per default the Ucommerce.CommerceConnect project is not loaded.
 If you want to build a version for Sitecore 8 with commerce connect, simply include the project and run the commands above.
 Then it will automatically be included in the package.